A new line of educational stationery with inspirational messages and pictures aimed at changing young people’s behaviour was launched recently.

 “So that book is speaking directly to that child,” Morgan explained.

 He has even used the Jamaican language or patois on some of the books, replacing “I will not give up” with “mi nah give up”.

-He is also grateful to several friends and his church family who have generously given of their time and expertise to getting the business off the ground.
+He is also grateful to several friends and his church family who have generously given their time and expertise to get the business off the ground.
 But most of all, he is thankful for what he says is divine intervention into the business to date.

 “This is a God-given idea,” he asserted, to the approval of the gathering.

 It couldn’t be a normal book.
 It had to be a book to transform lives,” Morgan said.

 The principal of the Busy Bee Pre-School and Nursery Andrea Stultz, in endorsing the brand, emphasised the power of words in changing behaviour.

 “Whatever we say that we will receive, especially if we repeat it enough times,” she said.

 Guest speaker, principal of Jamaica College Ruel Reid commended the Morgans on “embarking on a project that is seeking to transform our nation”.